 Eat your way across town

 Whether you’ve been exerting energy on the mountain or walking around the shops, there’s no denying yourself Wānaka’s culinary delights.
 Beautiful cocktails and food abound at local’s favourite, Kika.
 The Italian inspired spot has dark walls and a grand patio, both of which invite lingering.
 Then try the incredible Asian fare at FuDog, which serves up fine dining in a relaxed setting.
-You’ll want to make room for the locally-inspired tasting menu at Ode, which features all sorts of delights such as wild shot game meat and ethically caught seafood.
 Finally, finish it all off with a Black Peak Gelato, which infuses the best of New Zealand’s lolly selection in their Italian-recipe, creamy gelato.

 Photo by Nancy Zhou.

 Cardrona Valley Road, Cardrona, Wānaka